SLakshmiMeghana/ShipwreckInsights/README.md

 - **Embarked**: The port from which the passenger embarked.

 Feature engineering and data preprocessing steps, such as handling missing values and creating new features, are discussed in the notebook.

-## Modeling

-Here's how you can describe the models used in your **ShipwreckInsights** project within the README file:

----

 ## Models Used